Create a Morpho Vault V2

 Once deployed, you can continue managing your vault through the Curator App or use the advanced methods described below for programmatic management.

-Method 2: Create and Configure a Vault via Script
+Method 2: Create and Configure a Morpho Vault V2 via Script

-For developers who prefer a code-based approach, you can use the official Morpho Vaults V2 deployment repository.
-This method allows you to bundle multiple setup actions into a single, automated script.
+For developers who prefer a code-based approach, you can refer to the Morpho Vault V2 deployment repository.
+This repository contains an example script that bundles multiple setup actions into a single transaction.

 Repository: https://github.com/morpho-org/vault-v2-deployment